dhh1128/codecraft.co/humility.md

 [...] achieve something important, get enamored of our own success, and forget to be humble and to learn from [...]

----

-Why you should be proficient in a tool like vim or emacs | Codecraft (2014-05-15 08:46:07)

-[…] perspectives, which is part of the reason why I blog and post on social media in the first place; I need to be pushed.
-I hope my assertions about teamwork and gestalt were at least […]

----

-Steve Jackson: Lead with Passion | Codecraft (2013-09-30 11:49:37)

-[…] them shine.
-To find these people, interview for the right skills including the soft skills (like humility) that help people fit into a team environment.
-After all, a job is way more than just using […]

----

-Features are not chunks of code | Codecraft (2013-07-25 11:19:47)

-[…] most production codebases, smart coders don’t create codebases.
-Teams do.
-That takes time and coordination from multiple […]

----

-&#8220;Rockstar Developers&#8221; are a dangerous myth | Codecraft (2015-03-05 20:15:44)

-[…] more skills than exist in any one person.
-Wise developers (as opposed to simply clever ones) are humble and interested in […]

----

-Are We Smart Enough to Use Kind Words? | Codecraft (2015-10-06 16:35:58)

-[…] “rock star”, if for no other reason than because the community has a longer lifespan.
-Humility and listening are worth keeping on our personal […]